 - Russian cosmonaut Valeri Polyakov leaves for Mir, where he would stay on the space station until March 22, 1995—a record 437 days in space (1994)

 And, on this day in 1935, Elvis Presley was born in Tupelo, Mississippi.
 Musically inspired in a local church, he moved to Memphis with his mother, Gladys, and recorded his first song at age 19 for Sun Records.

 He quickly became a chart-topping artist tapping a wide mix of influences across color lines, and the best-selling solo act in the history of recorded music.

-Happy 76th birthday to Stephen Hawking, the English theoretical physicist and cosmologist whose popular science book, A Brief History of Time, was on a British best-seller list for a record-breaking 237 weeks.
+Also, on this day in 1942, Stephen Hawking was born.
+The English theoretical physicist and cosmologist authored a popular science book, A Brief History of Time, which was on a best-seller list for a record-breaking 237 weeks.

-His scientific breakthroughs include a prediction that black holes emit radiation, often called Hawking radiation.
+His scientific breakthroughs included a prediction that black holes emit radiation, often called Hawking radiation.
 He was the first to set forth a theory of cosmology explained by a union of the general theory of relativity and quantum mechanics.
-Hawking has a rare early-onset, slow-progressing form of ALS that has gradually paralyzed him over the decades.
-He uses a single cheek muscle to communicate through a speech-generating device.
-(1942)
+Hawking, who died in 2018, had a rare early-onset, slow-progressing form of ALS that paralyzed him over decades until he used a single cheek muscle to communicate through a speech-generating device.

 And, on this day in 1918, U.S. President Woodrow Wilson became a force for peace toward the end of World War I by proposing a list of principles to be used in negotiating a treaty between nations.